 University City is a great place for business.
 Home to University Research Park, one of the biggest research parks in North Carolina, as well as the PNC Music Pavilion.
 In 2009 Ikea opened its first and currently, its only store in the Carolinas, in the University City neighborhood.
 Within its unofficial borders, University City has a population of 160,000 (including Harrisburg and Concord).

 Dilworth is one of the best neighborhoods located in Charlotte’s Mecklenburg County.
-The neighborhood is home to Charlotte’s first streetcar suburb and it was in the 1890s by Edward Dilworth Latte.
+The neighborhood is home to Charlotte’s first streetcar suburb, and it was in the 1890s by Edward Dilworth Latte.
 Often referred to as the eighth ward, Dilworth was planned similarly to the other four wards with its grid-like style pattern.

-Being the first streetcar suburb outside the four wards really helped Dilworth evolve into the neighborhood it is today.
+Being the first streetcar suburb outside the four wards helped Dilworth evolve into the neighborhood it is today.
 The ease of transportation allowed Dilworth the economic opportunity most of Charlotte’s other suburbs didn’t have.
-Most of the neighborhood can be found on the National Register of Historic Places as the Dilworth Historic District.
+Most of the area can be found on the National Register of Historic Places as the Dilworth Historic District.

 SouthPark is a large neighborhood and edge city in Charlotte.
 The SouthPark Mall is a big local draw with 1.8 million square feet of retail, restaurants, and more.
 At the intersection of Fairview Road and Sharon Road, the neighborhood of SouthPark is located six miles south of Uptown Charlotte.

 SouthPark is a residential area, as well as one of the largest business districts in Charlotte with an estimated 40,000 employees.
 The neighborhood of SouthPark has an estimated population of 18,000 which makes it peaceful at night and noticeably busier by day.